- Is environmental perfectionism realistic?

 All You Have To Do Is Ask

 You can push for change just by asking.
 For instance, email brands to ask if they would consider looking into eco-friendly packaging options.
-Email stores to ask if they would consider stocking more eco-friendly products, and even give them examples.
-Letting brands know what you want and why it's important to you, is a call for change.
+Email stores to ask if they would consider stocking more eco-friendly products, and if you know of brands that are, tell them.
+Letting businesses know what you want and why it's important to you, is a call for change.
 We ARE changing our buying habits and so changing our own definition of convenience, but we also need to push for systemic change by asking for businesses and governments to change with us and for us.

 Conclusion: Perfectionism is Toxic